cdenza/sdtools/README.md

 # sdtools
-TripleTen Sprint 4 Project covering the basics of Software Engineering
+This app visualizes the popularity and availibility of automobiles by body paint color.